robin-thompson/EbolaReponseTeam/README.md

-Code for reproducing the results presented in "Thompson et al. Code accompanying the manuscript: Thompson et al. Using real-time modelling to inform the 2017 Ebola outbreak response in DR Congo.
-Nature Communications, 2024.".
+Code for reproducing the results presented in "Thompson et al. Using real-time modelling to inform the 2017 Ebola outbreak response in DR Congo.
+Nature Communications, 2024."

 All code written in MATLAB, compatible with version R2022a.
 Installation of MATLAB is available from https://www.mathworks.com/help/install/ (typical install time: 5 minutes).